MariourisDevTeam/mariouris-bot/README.md

 ## An all purpose bot developed by Mariouris for our own Discord.

 Want to help monitor our Discord server or help us develop projects?
-Come join our Discord server! http://mdt-l.ga/discord Any questions or concerns?
-Contact us! http://mdt-l.ga/contact
+Come join our [Discord Server](http://mdt-l.ga/discord) Any questions or concerns?
+Contact us!
+[Contact](http://mdt-l.ga/contact)